 Operator shall ensure that effects on flight crew members of time zone differences will be compensated by additional rest as specified below.

-10.8 Minimum rest including local nights shall be given, according to the Table given below, to any flight crew member when coming back to home base, who has been away from the home base on flight duty in such a way that the WOCL had to be encroached.
+10.8 Minimum rest including local nights shall be given, according to the Table given below, to any flight crew member when coming back to home base, who has been away from the home base.